AdamSmithOrlik/nonspherical-sidm-jeans-model/README.md

 plt.show()
 ```

-See the `examples/` folder for Jupyter notebooks and scripts demonstrating more advanced usage.
+_See the `examples/` folder for Jupyter notebooks and scripts demonstrating more advanced usage._

 ### Use in Command Line

 In the `scripts/` folder you may update the configuration dictionaries in the file `run_dict.py`.
 To generate profiles run `python run.py` in the command line.
 Profiles will be saved in the `data/` folder and can be loaded with the jeans method `jeans.load(<filename>)`.

+The `run_dict.py` configuration file allows the user to run a single profile at a time, or run a scan of input parameters.
+The user may also wish to define their own bayon potential and/or outer shape profile, which they may do by updating the dictionaries at the end of the file.

 ---